Create a distributed collaboration

 3. Click Collaborations on the left side of the page.

-5. In the Create Collaboration window, fill in the Collaboration Name and Collaboration Description text boxes for the collaboration, and click Next.
+5. In the Create a distributed collaboration window, fill in the Collaboration Name and Collaboration Description text boxes for the collaboration, and click Next.

 Keep in mind character limitations when naming and describing a collaboration.
 The Collaboration Name text box can contain up to 100 characters and the Collaboration Description text box can contain up to 250 characters.